Tuesday, July 19, 2016

 After breakfast, Yvonne drove us around the area for a few hours.
 After our local sightseeing, we experienced some "beach time".
 Very cool, yet some parts were enjoyably "hot".

 By then, we were hungry for a fresh-seafood lunch at Kelly's Landing.
-It specializes in New England seafood.
+The restaurant takes advantage of being in a port-city and specializes in New England Seafood.

 As a "no-frills" local spot, the warm-hearted waitresses made everyone feel comfy.
 Lewis savored their steamer clams and fried clam strips.